Razpudding/dynamic-dashboard/README.md

 # dynamic-dashboard
 An example of how to use a framework to dynamically generate components from data.

+I've used this repo to go through various steps you might take when creating an app with SPARQL data.
+The app has gone through different variations that are outlined in the steps below.

 If you want so see a live view of the app, click on the Github Pages example in the repo description.
 If you want to edit the code in a WYSIWYG check out [this vizhub demo](https://beta.vizhub.com/Razpudding/dcffa6b746ac4d1c8207aab5497ae57c)(I can't promise it will be up-to-date with the latest changes).

 ## Concept